paulgovan/BayesianNetwork/README.md

 # Features
 * Create interactive Bayesian Network models in the cloud
 * Learn the structure of your network with powerful structural learning algorithms
-* Learn the paramaters of your network with effective paramater learning methods
+* Learn the parameters of your network with effective parameter learning methods
 * Measure the importance of connections in your network with node and network measures
 * Generate data from your network and export to your favorite app